Microcontroller solutions for modern architectures

 Collaboration around the globe

-Arteris collaborates with leading semiconductor vendors and IoT solution providers to deliver optimized interconnect IP solutions for modern MCUs.
+Arteris collaborates with semiconductor vendors and IoT solution providers around the world to support optimized MCU interconnect IP solutions.

 Standards